karthickpgunasekaran/MultispectralPhysiologicalParameterEstimation/README.md

 This file is the main file which contains all the functions for implementing ICA, PCA, FFT, Filtering and Data loading.
 The inputs to this file are from Inputs_ippg and outputs are written to Outputs_ippg folder.

-- Convert text file to CSV
+- Helper tool to convert text file to CSV
 ```
 python TextToCSV.py
 ```